GenericSchur

 The unexported gschur and gschur! functions are available for types normally handled by the LAPACK wrappers in LinearAlgebra.

 The algorithm is essentially the unblocked, serial, single-shift Francis (QR) scheme used in the complex LAPACK routines.
-Scaling is enabled for balancing, but not permutation (which would reduce the work).
+Scaling is enabled for balancing, but currently permutation (which would reduce the work) is not.

 Real decompositions